 Below you will find a library of resources to help your business navigate this situation, as well as updates on guidance from our health partners and restrictions put in place by the city to slow the community spread of the virus.
 We have also compiled a library of resources for hospitality industry workers including unemployment resources, job openings, relief funds and more.

 Both the CDC, and City of New Orleans, have advised the use of cloth face masks to help slow the spread of the Coronavirus.
-At this time both directives are voluntary.
 The most effective way to prevent the spread of the Coronavirus is to abide by the stay at home directives.

 New Orleans is a resilient city and we will get through this together.
 Let’s focus on making prudent decisions, being good citizens and good neighbors and taking all advice from health experts.
 We will continue to update these resources and keep you apprised of this rapidly developing situation.